semgrep/semgrep-docs/docs/deployment/create-account-and-orgs.md

 2. Click **Add org**.
 3. Click **Create an organization**.
 4. In the popup, provide an **Organization display name**.

-### Next steps for GitHub and GitLab users
-- GitHub and GitLab users can choose to use their SCM for both user and repository management.
-Refer to tk link
-- Alternatively, if you also have an SSO provider, you can opt to use SSO to manage user authentication instead.Refer to tk link

-### Next steps for Bitbucket and Azure Repos users

-- To quickly add members to your Semgrep organization, connect to **SSO**. tk link
-- If you don't use SSO, you can still scan your Bitbucket and Azure Repos repositories without connecting to any SCM.
-If you  the previous step,tk , you can skip the rest of this guide.
-    - This means you are not able to share resources or manage findings with other security engineers or fellow team members.

-## Appendices

 ### Organization setup examples